BhashkarFulara369/IOT-Projects/README.md

 # IOT What ? ('_') -
 ## The Internet of Things (IoT) is a network of physical objects that are connected to the internet and can exchange data with other devices and systems.
 IoT devices can include household objects, industrial tools and more.
 # Projects :>
-## 1. Automated Hydroponics System
+## 1. Automated Hydroponics System <a href="https://www.nal.usda.gov/farms-and-agricultural-production-systems/hydroponics">Know more about hydroponics</a>

 # [IMAGES] Different IOT Devices....